Kid influencer: Early advertising

-Advertising in 1960s, 1970s & 1980s
+Advertising in the 1960s, 1970s & 1980s

 As actors began to shift away from the commercial limelight, brands began to recognize that they still needed children in the advertisements to relate to the children they were targeting.
 From this an alternative grew, featuring child actors with little to no notoriety.
 They were often filmed playing with the toy and delivering a maximum of one or two speaking lines.
 Brands wanted to communicate the relatability of unknown actors who looked and acted like the kids they were targeting, to establish a sense of resemblance which then would turn into desire to have the product.
 Popular examples of this practice can be seen in commercials for popular toys at the time like G.I.
 Joe and Barbie dolls.

+Mommy blogging in the 2000s & 2010s

+From the early 2000s to the early 2010s, mommy blogging became a popular form of media for mothers to share their parenting experiences.
+This community helped mothers feel comfortable with their lives postpartum.
+The mommy blogging community consisted primarily of white suburban women, although there were exceptions.
+These mothers shared personal details about their children, opening that private information to the public.
+Some mommy blogs were then given paid partnerships, allowing parents to profit from their children's stories and images without consent.
+This content eventually shifted to a video format, known as family vlogging.

 Transition to influencer marketing

 This is just a continuation of those same practices on a different scale.
 Blending the lines of stardom and relatability, child influencers create a different kind of relationship with their audience that is close knit and connected which they are constantly trying to nurture and grow.
-Kid influencers, and influencers in general, have built a close relationship with their following that makes their audience feel like they are apart of a community.
+Kid influencers, and influencers in general, have built a close relationship with their following that makes their audience feel like they are a part of a community.

-One of the first to make big waves in the space was seven-year-old Ryan Kaji or better known to his fans as Ryan's World, who began filming videos in 2015 and now has amassed a following of 30.3 million YouTube subscribers.
+One of the first to make big waves in the space was seven-year-old Ryan Kaji or better known to his fans as Ryan's World, who began filming videos in 2015 and as of March 14, 2024 has amassed a following of 36.6 million YouTube subscribers.
 Kaji has a variety of videos on his channel from family vlogs to viral challenges, but his channel is most well-known for his toy review videos in which he plays with new toys and shares his opinion on them.
 Brands recognized the potential of how powerful a child's influence actually is and acted on the opportunity to tap into their audience to make profits.